Riznyk01/indicator-tables-viewer/README.md

 To run the program:

 1. Ensure that the CFG_PATH environment variable is set or specify the CFG_PATH flag.
+   CFG_PATH is a full path to the config file in .toml format.
 2. Execute launcher.exe.

 The launcher automatically checks for updates and updates the program if necessary.
+Autoupdate is enabled if 'auto_update' is set to true in the config.toml file.
 If the program is updated or no update is required, the launcher executes viewer.exe using the CONFIG_PATH environment variable, which is equal to the CFG_PATH flag or environment variable specified at launcher startup.